kbowden1800/bouncing-box/README.md

 ## Let's get started

 * Visit Cloud 9
-* Create an HTML5 workspace
+* Create an HTML5 workspace using this repo
-* Clone this repo
-* IMPORTANT!!!!
-Delete .git folder from your file system
 * Click the 'Start Editing' button
+* copy this index.html file into your workspace
+* copy this jquery.min.js file into your workspace

 ## A note about jQuery